LiskArchive/lisk-sdk/framework/src/components/README.md

 ### Logger

-Logger is responsible for all application-level logging activity and log everything in JSON format.
+Logger is responsible for all application-level logging activity and logs everything in JSON format.
 This central logger component can be passed to any module, where it can be extended by adding module-specific fields.

 ### Storage